BSc Pathophysiology Nursing Notes of unit I on necrosis, Inflammation, Thrombosis

 Pathogenesis of Fat Embolism

-• Mechanical obstruction- micro aggregates of fat causes occlusion of pulmonary or cerebral microvasculature
+- Mechanical obstruction- micro aggregates of fat cause occlusion of pulmonary or cerebral microvasculature

-• Occurs during complication of labour and immediate postpartum period
+- Occurs during complications of labor and the immediate postpartum period

-• occurs due to infusion of amniotic fluid into maternal circulation via a tear in placental membrane and rupture of uterine veins
+- occurs due to the infusion of amniotic fluid into maternal circulation via a tear in the placental membrane and rupture of uterine veins

-• Characterized by sudden sever dysponea, cyanosis, hypertensive shock followed by seizure and coma
+- Characterized by sudden severe dyspnea, cyanosis, hypertensive shock followed by seizure and coma